PEA SALAD RECIPE

 I know that makes me sound like a clothes hoarder…because I am.
 I still have clothes from high school.

-So I know this Crunchy Pea Salad sounds totally crazy and weird but I had to try it after it got rave reviews online.
+So I know this Crunchy Pea Salad sounds totally crazy and weird but it’s a great recipe.

 Peas…I don’t hate them, but I can definitely leave them.
 The saltiness of the bacon, the crunch of the celery and nuts, the freshness of the peas, and the bite of the onion all work together.